.comment-link {margin-left:.6em;}

 Thursday, March 22, 2007

-Rags to Riches Cat Named Joe Goes from Homeless Shelter to TV Stardom in One Giant Leap
+In an Amazing Rags to Riches Turnabout, Joe Goes from a Homeless Shelter to TV Stardom in One Giant Leap

 Not all rags to riches stories in the tradition of Horatio Alger pertain to humans.
 Ever once in a while a lucky cat makes it big also and Joe is definitely such a cat.

-Four-years-ago, the six-year-old, green-eyed moggy was just another homeless cat in Sheffield.
-Fortunately for him, he was taken in by Jane Ward of Furry Friends Cat Sanctuary in nearby Dore who immediately recognized his potential as a thespian.
-(See photo above of her and Joe.)
+Four-years-ago, the six-year-old, green-eyed moggy was just another homeless cat in Sheffield, South Yorkshire.
+Fortunately for him, he was taken in by Jane Ward of Furry Friends Cat Sanctuary in Dore, a village in Sheffield, who immediately recognized his potential as a thespian.

-She then enrolled him in a school called Prop Farm in Bolsover which trains animals for acting careers.
+She then enrolled the brown and white tom with medium-length fur in a school called Prop Farm in Bolsover which trains animals for acting careers.
 Since graduating he has appeared in two television detective shows, A Touch of Frost and Mayo, as well as a soap opera called Doctors.
 He is also slated to appear in several commercials.

-So far, his roles have been primarily bit parts, such as sleeping on someone's lap or strolling across a room, but he, like Pip, has great expectations of bigger roles to follow.
+So far, his roles have been primarily bit parts, such as sleeping on someone's lap or strolling across a room, but he, like Pip in Charles Dickens' famous 1861 novel Great Expectations, has great expectations of bigger roles to follow.

 "He has a very good temperament.
 He is what they call a 'staying cat' in that if you put him somewhere he will stay there," Ward told Sheffield Today on March 7th.
 (See "Joe Claws Way to TV Stardom.")
 "He was ideal for TV work."